Pimine/EasySwiftLayout/README.md

 Parameter  | Type | Description
 ---------- | ---- |------------
-side | `CGFloat` | Square side to set this view's dimensions to. relation | `NSLayoutRelation` | The type of relationship for constraint. priority | `UILayoutPriority` | The priority of the constraint.
+side | `CGFloat` | Square side to set this view dimensions to. relation | `NSLayoutConstraint.Relation` | The type of relationship for constraint. priority | `UILayoutPriority` | The priority of the constraint.

 ##### Returns